Jason Bateman: Film

-In 2013 Bateman made his feature film directorial debut with Bad Words, in which he also starred.
+In 2013, Bateman made his feature film directorial debut with Bad Words, in which he also starred.
 He also directed and starred in an adaptation of The Family Fang.
 Bateman voiced Nick Wilde, the con artist fox in Zootopia.
 In 2018 he starred in and produced the action comedy film Game Night.
 His performance was widely praised and he received nominations for best performance by a comedic actor at the San Diego Film Critics Society Awards and the Critics' Choice Awards.

 Bateman is in the video for the Mumford and Sons song "Hopeless Wanderer".

-In 2020, Bateman was originally set to co-star and direct Clue with Ryan Reynolds.
-He has since had to back out, reportedly due to schedule conflicts Ozark.
+In 2020, Bateman was set to co-star and direct the Clue remake with Ryan Reynolds.
+He later had to back out, reportedly due to schedule conflicts with Ozark.
 In March 2022, Bateman signed on to direct the film Project Artemis, starring Scarlett Johansson, for Apple Studios, but departed the project in June due to creative differences; he was eventually replaced as director by Greg Berlanti.
 Announced in September 2022, Bateman is tapped to direct Netflix's Dark Wire, a film based on Joseph Cox's novel of the same name.
 In January 2023, Bateman signed on to direct The Pinkerton for Warner Bros.
-Pictures and Bad Robot Productions, and will also serve as executive producer.
+Pictures and Bad Robot, and will also serve as executive producer.
+Bateman was an executive producer for Outlast, which premiered in 2023.

+Bateman played supporting roles in Ben Affleck's docudrama Air (2023) as Nike marketing VP Rob Strasser, and the Netflix thriller Carry-On (2024), where he received praise for his against-type performance as the antagonist.
+He will reprise his role as Nick Wilde in Zootopia 2, which will release on November 2025.

 Podcast

-In July 2020 Bateman, along with Will Arnett and Sean Hayes, created a comedy and talk podcast called SmartLess.
+In July 2020, Bateman, along with Will Arnett and Sean Hayes, created a comedy and talk podcast called SmartLess.
 In 2022, Bateman created a media company SmartLess Media in order to create four additional podcasts.
+In 2023, Apple revealed that SmartLess was #4 of the year's Top Shows.